Top things to do in Venice

 Frequency varies greatly according to line and time of day.
 Vaporetto 1 runs every 10 minutes throughout most of the day, while lines such as the 4.1 and 4.2 only run every 20 minutes.
 Night services can be as much as one hour apart, and some lines stop running by around 9pm, so check timetables.

-The number 1 thing to do in Venice is simply get lost.
+The number one thing to do in Venice is simply get lost.
+Put away the map and just wander.
 Venice is a popular spot with tourists at any time of year.
 I’ve been in sunny October, chilly January and in March where, no joke, we started the day in sandals and sunglasses and ended the day with snow.
 No matter the weather or time of year Venice is thronged with tourists.

 The absolute best thing to do in Venice is simply wander.
 With it’s narrow alleyways and cobbled streets winding away from the bustling thoroughfare of the Grand Canal, Venice is the perfect place to get utterly and completely lost.
 Think of it as a giant maze that somehow all interconnects.
 Around every corner you will find beautiful Piazzas , museums, authentic shops and restaurants and there is no getting away from beautiful churches at every turn.
 If you are lucky you may even get serenaded by a local playing the violin.
 So ditch that map and simply wander.

-Stay at the sumptuous Al Redentore Di Venzia which has to be one of the nicest accommodations that I have ever stayed at.
+Stay at the sumptuous Al Redentore di Venezia which has to be one of the nicest accommodations that I have ever stayed at.
 For the luxury that you find at these apartments you would expect to pay high prices but they were so reasonably priced.

-Number 3: Watch sunset from a rooftop bar
+3. Watch sunset in Venice from a rooftop bar

 As the sun is setting get yourself straight to the Skyline Bar at the Molino Stucky Hilton .
 This gorgeous red bricked hotel really features along the Venetian waterway.
 The hotel was created by reuniting the buildings that were once part of the Stucky Flour Mill which dates back to 1895 and can be considered one of Europe’s most ambitious architectural restoration projects in recent years.
 Grab yourself a cocktail and take in one of the best panoramic views of this city.
 There is no better way to watch the sun go down.

 No trip to Venice is complete without visiting St. Marks Square and Basilica.
 There is enough mosaic in St. Mark’s Basilica to cover 1.5 American football fields.
-The mosaics were done over 8 centuries, mostly in gold, and the result is astonishing.
+The mosaics were done over eight centuries, mostly in gold, and the result is astonishing.
 St. Mark’s Square itself is bustling with tourists and stalls selling everything from miniature gondolas to stripey Venetian T-shirts.
-Like any large square in Europe pigeons flock here to be fed by the tourists so be prepared to get up close and personal.
+Like any large square in Europe, pigeons flock here to be fed by the tourists, so be prepared to get up close and personal.

 Admittedly grabbing a coffee at St.Mark’s Square is a little on the expensive side but there is no better place to grab a coffee than in one of the prestigious cafe’s that line St. Mark’s Square.
 It takes people watching (or people running away from pigeons watching) to a whole new level.